webtactics/thirdavenue.com.au/testimonials/Visionvault.md

 ---
 title: Visionvault
 date: 2023-04-19
-Contact-name: John Lamble
+Contactname: John Lamble
-Contact-position: Director
+Contactposition: Director
 Website: https://collaboro.com/
 description: Rochelle and Angela were invaluable to us when we launched our digital asset storage and management platform VisionVault.